For anyone doing Content Marketing, it’s no surprise that creating enough really good content remains a persistent challenge.

 Another benefit to longer-form content is that it’s much more effective at delivering inbound links.
 And as any SEO geek will tell you, more high-quality inbound links improve a domain’s authority.
 And domains with higher authority usually deliver a higher position on a SERP | Search Engine Results Position.
 Isn’t that where you want to be?

 Take the long view of improving content.
 And your image.

 During the height of the adage, legend David Ogilvy conducted research into the effective use of images with ad copy.
 He wanted to ensure that the images he was using in his print ads would increase retention and response rates.
 In his day, the prevailing wisdom was that any image would attract attention, and therefore get people to read on.

 It’s important to note that Ogilvy’s ads looked surprisingly like a lot of today’s online content.
 That’s because they were consciously crafted to look like news articles—think long copy.

 What Ogilvy discovered in his research revolves around broad psychological principles, rather than just specific tactics.
 His findings summarized below, apply not only to ad copy but to online content too.

 Short and sweet alone comes up short.

 The short story on long content is that substance matters more than ever today.
 Because quality performs better than quantity.

-Are you on board.
-Or are you still hoping short content will improve your online marketing performance?
+Are you still hoping short content will improve your online marketing performance?
 Or have you taken the longer content path?
 Time to share.